Here are some answers to frequently asked questions.

 it is possible that your clothes will end up with tattoo pigment on them...please don't wear anything new and fancy, I would hate to ruin your favorite shirt or pants.

 Ladies, If you are getting a tattoo on your ribs or side, it is super helpful to bring a button up shirt that you can turn around and have your side completely exposed while keeping your breasts covered.
-More often than not, I will ask that you remove any constricting articles of clothing (bras, sports bras, camisoles, etc.) so there isn't any deviation of skin tension.
+More often than not, I will ask that you remove any constricting articles of clothing (bras, sports bras, camisoles, etc.) so there isn't any deviation in skin tension.
 If you are getting tattooed where there is a lot of skin elasticity, I will most likely put the stencil on and then have you run to the bathroom and look at the stencil in the nude to make sure it is absolutely perfect...I would rather stencil twice than have you unhappy with the placement of the tattoo or how it looks when you see it when you're getting out of the shower, or changing your clothes.

 Hope that answers some questions -- let me know if I can answer anything else for you